bradonomics/bradonomics.com/_drafts/linux-config.md

 Failing that, you can download it here: [http://atom.io](http://atom.io)

 All my settings are in a [gist created by the sync-settings plugin](https://gist.github.com/bradonomics/cc4c80f1849a1e0ec669e24271e4a8fd).
+Note that the sass-lint.yml file will not be copied from the backup to the new install.
+Manually download it from the gist and place it in `~/.atom/sass-lint.yml`.

 #### Pigments Edits